Magazine

 Note: be conservative.
 Most repair projects are mis-budgeted by the cost of capital and time.

 Secondly, be aware of the ongoing maintenance costs.
-Things you will need to pay for monthly, seasonally, or annually, like cleaning the gutters, snow, pool, fixing the pipes, etc. It's always better to keep an amount in your hands to fix them in case you need it in an emergency.
+These are things you will need to pay for monthly, seasonally, or annually, like cleaning the gutters, snow, pool, fixing the pipes, etc. It's always better to keep an amount in your hands to fix them in case you need it in an emergency.

 Saving reserves